-Because (among other things) social media, which relay information that is often unverifiable and massively shared, the observation is undeniable: There is a danger of misinformation and an increase in anxiety.
+Because (among other things) social media, which relays information that is often unverifiable and massively shared, this observation is undeniable: There is a danger of misinformation and an increase in anxiety.

 This snowball effect contributes to the appearance of an almost psychotic state in which we no longer know whether the information that comes to us is objective and reliable.
 This gives free rein to the most far-fetched theories and psychological biases of all kinds.